 We are licensed by the New York State Office of Children & Family Services (OCFS), and we adhere to all aspects of regulatory requirements.
 These regulations include: admissions and records; staff qualifications and hiring procedures; professional development and training; child/staff ratios; child protection; curriculum and program development; discipline/behavior management; fire and safety; health and nutrition; security; and insurance coverage.

 CDCC is a licensed Medication and Administration Training (MAT) certified center with First-Aid and CPR trained staff.
-Our trained staff may administer over-the-counter and prescription medications when they have written instructions from the prescribing physician and permission from the parent.
-Our Center is peanut- and tree nut-free, and is accommodating to children with special needs.
-Staff are trained on how to recognize the symptoms of an allergic reaction and the necessary precautions to take with children who have food and other allergies.
+Our trained staff may administer over-the-counter and prescription medications when they have written instructions from the prescribing physician and permission from the parents.
+Our Center is peanut- and tree nut-free, and staff are trained on how to recognize the symptoms of an allergic reaction.
+The staff knows the necessary precautions to take with children who have food and other allergies and are also accommodating to children with special needs.

 CDCC believes that it takes a well-trained, dedicated, and caring childcare team to present and maintain a quality program for all of our children and the families it serves.
 The Board of Directors and the administrative staff take great care in the selection and supervision of staff.
 The Center follows the staff qualification guidelines set forth by the NYS Office of Children and Family Services Day Care Regulations.
 Exhaustive measures are used to determine the character of the persons considered for employment.
 An extensive interview with the Executive Director is followed by a criminal background check, a New York State Central Register Clearance for a history of child abuse and/or maltreatment, and three personal/professional reference checks.